thedataninja1786/GENERATIVE-AI/TEXT/text2sql.md

 - Experiment with more state-of-the-art models
 - Implement early stopping
 - Fine-tune on a more diverse set of SQL queries to improve generalization

-These steps can help achieve better performance and more accurate SQL query generation.